lingnand/VIMonad/README.md

 * [wmctrl](http://tomas.styblo.name/wmctrl/): for activating windows from the command line
 * [FMD](http://github.com/lynnard/fmd) and [FMC](http://github.com/lynnard/fmc): if you'd like to use the radio service in VIMonad
 * [taskwarrior](http://taskwarrior.org/): task management from the prompt
+* [vimb](https://github.com/fanglingsu/vimb/): light-weight browser with its histories and bookmarks accessable from the prompt

 ### Steps